luster-io/luster-io.github.io/mobile-web-checklist.md

 available at [this repo](https://github.com/luster-io/prevent-overscroll).

-###Make things that shouldn't be selectable, unselectable
+###Make things that shouldn't be selectable unselectable

   It's really annoying when a user trying to interact with an element causes the element, or the text within it, to be selected instead.
 Adding